mantl/mantl/docs/bare-metal/README.md

 You could also put the dns lines in /etc/sysconfig/network.

-permanently change your host name with
+permanently change your hostname with

     hostnamectl set-hostname edge22